 B-113: Noncooperation with SNAP E&T Requirements

-Workforce Solutions Office staff is responsible for determining noncooperation with SNAP E&T requirements and for initiating a sanction request in WorkInTexas.com.
+Workforce Solutions Office staff is responsible for determining noncooperation with SNAP E&T requirements and for initiating a penalty request in WorkInTexas.com.

-When a mandatory work registrant fails to respond to outreach, notifies staff that they do not wish to participate, or fails to cooperate with SNAP E&T requirements, Boards must ensure that Workforce Solutions Office staff initiates a sanction request.
-The request must be entered into WorkInTexas.com by close of business on the fourth day following a mandatory work registrant’s failure to cooperate, unless the SNAP recipient indicates that they were unable to participate based on an extenuating circumstance and Workforce Solutions Office staff recommends good cause to HHSC.
+When a mandatory work registrant or an ABAWD aged 60–64 fails to respond to outreach, notifies staff that they do not wish to participate, or fails to cooperate with SNAP E&T requirements, Boards must ensure that Workforce Solutions Office staff initiates a penalty request.
+The request must be entered into WorkInTexas.com by close of business on the fourth day following the failure to cooperate, unless the SNAP recipient indicates that they were unable to participate based on an extenuating circumstance and Workforce Solutions Office staff recommends good cause to HHSC.
 Day one of the compliance period begins the day the recipient does not cooperate with SNAP E&T requirements.

 Boards must ensure that: